Studying as a parent

 When you study and have children, you have the right to stay at home for care of a sick child (VAB) with the opportunity to keep your grant and loan - notification is made to CSN.
 You also have the same right to a preschool place as those in employment.
 The amount of time of your studies corresponds to the time your child has the right to attend preschool.

 Making ends meet can be tough when you have others to provide for.
-If you have children and are studying, you are entitled to a supplementary grant.
-The amount of the grant depends on how many children you have and the amount of time you study.
-You may also be entitled to housing benefit if you have a child living with you, depending on the household's annual income.
+If you have children and are studying, you might be entitled to a supplementary grant.
+The grant is applied for at CSN.
+It may also be possible to receive a housing benefit for families with children.
+The application is made to Försäkringskassan.

 Advice and tips for student parents